We have recently appointed a full time caseworker, the first full time post for a number of years.

 • Carry out other related tasks as required to ensure the efficient provision of our service.

-• Recent and significant Knowledge and experience of the Welfare system and rules relating to UC, PIP, HB and Council tax exemption.
+• Knowledge and experience of the Welfare system and rules relating to UC, PIP, HB and Council tax exemption.

 • Effective oral communication skills with a particular emphasis on negotiating and representing.